hl7au/au-fhir-erequesting/input/pagecontent/index.md

 The AU eRequesting Placer actor can create and update ServiceRequest details by calling the AU eRequesting Server actor.

-The AU eRequesting Patient Access actor can search for ServiceRequest details by calling the AU eRequesting Server actor.
+The AU eRequesting Patient actor can search for ServiceRequest details by calling the AU eRequesting Server actor.

 The AU eRequesting Filler actor can retrieve ServiceRequest details by calling the AU eRequesting Server actor.